adityasihag1996/URLShortner/README.md

 Ideally a UID generator is ued in distributed systems, like Twitter Snowflake, but for simplicity purposes we are using a global counter here.
 Also, the Redis DB, would ideally not be on the same machine as the API servers, but again, for simplicity, let's assume it is.

+We are choosing the length of the short URL to be 7, so 62^7 = 3,464,814,370,624.\
+Which means, we can generate ~3.5 TRILLION unique short URLs.

 ## Getting Started

 ### Prerequisites